 A year of imperial crisis where a catastrophic Roman military defeat in Germany forever altered the empire's ambition and its emperor's psyche.

-The year AD 15 was not one of grand foundations, but of grim reckoning.
-In the Roman Empire, the shadow of the previous year's disaster in the Teutoburg Forest—where three legions were annihilated—loomed large.
-Emperor Tiberius, now firmly in power, dispatched his nephew Germanicus to the Rhine frontier not for conquest, but for salvage.
-The mission was one of recovery and reprisal: to locate the lost legionary standards and bury the bones of the fallen, a gruesome task that served as both a morale operation and a political spectacle.
-Germanicus led punitive raids across the Rhine, clashing with Germanic tribes but achieving no permanent territorial gain.
-Meanwhile, in Rome, Tiberius grappled with the political fallout, his rule beginning under the omen of military catastrophe.
-This year cemented the Rhine as the empire's northern limit, a psychological frontier born of trauma.
+In AD 15, Germanicus led punitive raids across the Rhine to recover legionary standards lost in the Teutoburg Forest disaster.
+Emperor Tiberius dispatched his nephew not for conquest but for salvage: to locate the standards and bury the bones of the fallen, a gruesome morale operation and political spectacle.
+Germanicus clashed with Germanic tribes but achieved no permanent territorial gain.
+In Rome, Tiberius grappled with the political fallout of military catastrophe.
+This year marked the Rhine as the empire's northern limit, a psychological frontier born of trauma.

 The biggest hits of 15